 - Implement the strategy with the help of the multidisciplinary team:

-- Regularly measure the food waste in participating public facilities to find out the volume of waste, the phases of the process in which it is created, and what it mainly consists of (Tool 1, Tool 2).
+- Regularly measure the food waste in participating public facilities to find out the volume of waste, the phases of the process in which it is created, and what it mainly consists of (Measuring food waste in school canteens, Three ways to measure food waste).

 - Analyse these measurements and identify the main fields of action.